The challenge: Difficult deployments using manual processes

 A painfully manual process

-"On top of that," Corinne continues, "change sets don't support every metadata type, so we had to recreate some types in production manually.
-Then we'd go back and run more deployments for any changes we'd missed."
+change sets don't support every metadata type, so we had to recreate some types in production manually.
+Then we'd go back and run more deployments for any changes we'd missed.
 All of these problems meant that deployments with changes sets were unbearably slow, as Corinne recounts:

 Despite this huge collaborative effort, deployments were still prone to failure.
 Corinne knew that the team needed to switch tools and processes in order to fix their release process.